leftthomas/DANet/README.md

 2. The image sizes of `Multi-Scale Training` are (800, 832, 864, 896, 928, 960);
 3. Training step is set to `24000`;
 4. Learning rate policy is `WarmupMultiStepLR`;
-5. `Position Attention Module (PAM)` use the similar mechanism as `Channel Attention Module (CAM)`, just use the tensor and its transpose to compute the attention.
+5. `Position Attention Module (PAM)` uses the similar mechanism as `Channel Attention Module (CAM)`, just uses the tensor and its transpose to compute attention.

 <table>
 	<tbody>